Reinforcement Learning Based Power Control for Reliable Mission-Critical Wireless Transmission

 \section{Introduction}

-\IEEEPARstart{D}{ata} packets in mission-critical applications usually contain vital information that demands strict performance bound on packet delivery reliability and latency.
+\IEEEPARstart{D}{ata} packets in mission-critical applications, such as health monitoring, autonomous driving, haptic interaction, and factory automation, usually contain vital information that demands strict performance bound on packet delivery reliability and latency.
 In the example of automatic driving, surrounding information observed by self-equipped devices, such as camera and radar, is not enough for intelligent vehicles to make smart decisions.
-Information, such as common awareness messages (CAM) and decentralized environment notification messages (DENM), needs to be delivered in the Internet of Vehicles (IoV) \cite{2017-MVT-CoopITSinEurope}, which helps vehicles know nearby traffic lights, location of pedestrians, speed of neighboring vehicles, and emergency alert, etc. Such information is often safety-critical since failure or delay of packet transmission may cause catastrophic consequences, such as severe road accidents.
-Another use case is a specific Internet of Things (IoT) called wireless sensor and actuator networks, where the actuator must accurately and quickly respond to the collected data \cite{2012-CST-SurveyMACProtocolMissionCriticalApp}.
+Information, such as common awareness messages (CAM) and decentralized environment notification messages (DENM), needs to be delivered in the Internet of Vehicles (IoV) \cite{2017-MVT-CoopITSinEurope}, which helps vehicles know nearby traffic lights, location of pedestrians, speed of neighboring vehicles, and emergency alert, etc. Such information is often safety-critical since failure or delay of packet transmission may cause catastrophic consequences, such as severe road accidents \cite{2022-Network-AoILatencyReliability}.
+Another use case is a specific Internet of Things (IoT) called wireless sensor and actuator networks in the area of factory automation, where the actuator must accurately and quickly respond to the collected data \cite{2012-CST-SurveyMACProtocolMissionCriticalApp}.
 For example, in chemical production process, sensors monitor pressure in pipes and send the pressure information to an actuator in control of a valve.
 Definitely, data delivery from the sensor to actuator should be successfully done before a tight deadline to make the control loop well implemented and guarantee production safety.